ebikatsudon/VTubeStudio/NVIDIA-Webcam-Tracker.md

+# THIS IS NOT YET RELEASED - CURRENTLY IN BETA - COMING SOON

 <br/>

 In addition to tracking using OpenSeeFace, VTube Studio now supports high-quality, high-performance webcam tracking using the new **NVIDIA Broadcast Expression Tracker** for RTX GPUs.